blizzardfun/WebWeather/README.md

 It uses Python Citipy and the OpenWeatherMap API for data which is then plotted using Pandas and Matplotlib.
 The results of this process are a csv file of the data used and the four plots created from the data.
 These results are all available here.

 * NOTE:To retrieve new data, use the WeatherPy.ipynb Jupyter notebook.
 You will need api keys from OpenWeatherMap in a config.py file.
 View the results by rendering index.html in your browser.

+You can see this application deployed at https://blizzardfun.github.io/WebWeather/